falmada/cheatsheets/git/rebase.md

 # Repeat, until it is finished
 git rebase --continue
 git status
-# This will fail (master has a different "base")
-git push origin MyOutdatedBranch
 # Force with lease is less dangerous
 git push --force-with-lease origin MyOutdatedBranch
 ```